 Hamilton’s Kim Leaman finds this red-tailed hawk searching for a meal one spring evening.
-It’s perfectly still for the moment, but we get the feeling it’s ready to spring into action at a moment’s notice!
+It’s perfectly still in this shot, but we get the feeling it’s ready to spring into action at a moment’s notice!

 We’re pretty sure this cedar waxwing is eating a berry, but we wouldn’t rule out that he’s just mugging for the camera.
-A beautiful shot for our birds of Canada list from Heather McIlravey of Severn Bridge, Ontario.
+A beautiful shot for our gallery of bird photography from Heather McIlravey of Severn Bridge, Ontario.

 Make sure you never feed this to birds.

 Norma Howes of Rock Creek, B.C., finds the food chain in action as this American kestrel snacks on an unlucky grasshopper.

 Don’t miss this gorgeous guide to the birds of the Okanagan.

 This stately bird is a juvenile bald eagle, which counts among birds of Canada despite its famous association with the U.S. This specimen comes courtesy of the speedy shutter button of Wendy Wever of Sarnia, Ontario.